urbaman/HomeLab/kubernetes-02.md

     port: 8443
     protocol: TCP
     tls:
-      certResolver: "cloudflare" # Only if you need a default certResolver
+      certResolver: "cloudflare" # Or "pebble" if you so choose
       domains: []
       enabled: true
       options: ""